mikget66/react-course-projects/05-usepopcorn/README.md

 ## License

 The usepopcorn project is open-source and licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You can freely use, modify, and distribute the codebase following the terms of the license.

-## Credits

-The usepopcorn project was created by [Your Name] and is based on the knowledge and experience gained from various React learning resources and the React community.

 Enjoy learning and building with usepopcorn!
 Happy coding!